ArchiveBox/ArchiveBox/README.md

 If you run it on a schedule to import your history or bookmarks continusously, you can rest soundly knowing that the slice of the internet you care about can be preserved long after the servers go down or the links break.

----
+<div align="center">~~~</div>

 Because modern websites are complicated and often rely on dynamic content, *ArchiveBox saves the sites in a number of formats* beyond what sites sites like Archive.org and Archive.is are capable of saving.
 ArchiveBox uses wget to save the html, youtube-dl for media, and a full instance of Chrome headless for PDF, Screenshot, and DOM dumps to greatly improve redundancy.

 Using multiple methods in conjunction with the most popular browser on the market ensures we can execute almost all the JS out there, and archive even the most difficult sites in at least one format.

 ### Can import links from: